burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/about.md

 Welcome!

-I'm a Ph.D. student in the Department of Political Science at Emory University.
+I'm a Ph.D. candidate in the Department of Political Science at Emory University.

 I study the impact of public opinion on counterinsurgency tactics.
 In a secondary agenda, I study the intersection between domestic politics and foreign policy, emphasizing the role of domestic politics in foreign policy making.